 Special interests include treating children and adolescents, sports injuries, chronic pain, pregnant women and the elderly.
 David enjoys the challenge of treating people of all different backgrounds, ages, occupations and injuries.
 He attempts to maintain seeing the person with the injury, not just the injury itself.

 In addition to Osteopathy, David has gained his advanced diploma in Christian Counselling and is a level two sports chaplain.
 He is able bring these skills into the treatment when needed to help patients help themselves, particularly for chronic pain patients.
 He is involved as chaplain to the Pakenham Football Club.

 David is married with four children, and enjoys running, basketball and netball and travelling (when he can).
 He attends Pakenham Baptist church, lives locally, and has a passion for the local community.

-Mirae is also currently the head sports trainer at the Nar Nar Goon Football Club where she works alongside the players and coaching staff to prevent and manage injuries.
+Currently, Mirae is also the head sports trainer at the Nar Nar Goon Football Club where she works alongside the players and coaching staff to prevent and manage on field injuries.

-In her free time Mirae enjoys playing netball, going for walks with friends or going to the gym, and to spend time with her family and friends.
+In her free time Mirae is very active; playing netball, going for walks with friends or sweating it out in the gym.
+She also loves to spend time with her family and friends.

 Jaimie graduated from Victoria University in 2013 after completing a Bachelors Degree in Sport and Exercise Science followed by a Masters in Applied Science (Exercise Rehabilitation).
 Jaimie specialize in using exercise for injury and chronic disease management in both individual and group sessions all tailored to each persons’ needs.